CDSoft/pp/src/pp.md

     Python can be executed with `python`, `python2` or `python3` to use the default interpretor, the version 2 or 3.

 **`!bat(SCRIPT)`** (*deprecated*)
-:   same as `cmd`.
+:   same as `!cmd`.

 **`!lit[erate](FILENAME)(LANG)(CONTENT)`**
 :   appends `CONTENT` to the file `FILENAME`.
     If `FILENAME` starts with `@` it's a macro, not a file.
     The output is highlighted using the programming language `LANGUAGE`.
-    The list of possible languages is given by `pandoc -v`.
+    The list of possible languages is given by `pandoc --list-highlight-languages`.
     Files are actually written when all the documents have been successfully preprocessed.
-    Macros are expanded when the file are written.
+    Macros are expanded when the files are written.
     This macro provides basic literate programming features.

 **`!lit[erate](FILENAME)(CONTENT)`**